Sheila Reid: 2000–present

 In late 2006, Reid was cast as loud-mouth Madge Harvey in the ITV sitcom Benidorm.
 Her character first appeared on 1 February 2007 in the first episode alongside her new on-screen family, The Garveys.
 It was announced on 8 January 2015 that Madge and The Garveys were leaving the show after nearly 8 years.
 They departed on the second episode of Series 7 (9 January 2015).
 On 17 April 2015, ITV confirmed Reid's return to the series and that she would appear in the third episode of Series 8.
 On 25 January 2016, Reid reprised her role as Madge for one episode.

 On 13 November 2009, she appeared in BBC One's dark mystery series Psychoville as Old Crone in the seventh episode.

 On 21 June 2012, she appeared in Sky Arts sketch show/comedy drama Psychobitches as Mother Teresa in the episode "Pilot".
 She returned to the series on three more occasions, each time playing a different character.
 She played Margot Fonteyn in the episode "Episode #1.1' (2013), Betty Ford in the episode "Episode #1.5" (2013) and Shirley Temple in the episode "Episode #2.6" (2014).

-On 25 December 2012, she appeared in BBC One's period drama Call the Midwife as Mrs. Jenkins in the Christmas Special episode.
+On 25 December 2012, she appeared in BBC One's period drama Call the Midwife as Mrs. Jenkins in the Christmas Special episode, the first episode of Series 2.
 On 13 February 2013, she appeared in BBC One's sitcom Bob Servant Independent as Margo Servant in the episode "The Media".
 On 25 December 2013, she returned to Doctor Who, this time playing Clara Oswald's Grandmother in the Eleventh Doctor episode "The Time of the Doctor".